caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 We will invite world-famous post-disaster reconstruction experts to present the awards at the live webcast ceremony, and winners deliver their acceptance speech by video.
-Other consultants’ fee,awards and certificates shall be provided by the organizers and sponsors.
+Other consultants’ fee,awards and certificates will be provided by the organizers and sponsors.
 Designers of the finalists will all get awards and certificates
 All the authors can get a medal of “GCRS Hope Design”.
 Organizers will select the “National Award” and “Institution Award” who are supportive to our activity.